-Are there any alternatives to a DMSA scan?
+Are there any alternatives?

-Various types of scan such as CT, ultrasound and x-rays can show the size and shape of your child's kidneys but not their function.
+Various types of scan such as CT, ultrasound and x-rays can show the size and shape of your child's bones but not how the bone cells are working.
 The results of the scan are then used to plan your child's treatment.